Noodle96/Noodle96/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from Peru 🇵🇪
+I'm a self-taught passionate Full Stack developer from Peru 🇵🇪

 **About me**